 You will need the Scale plan or above to create unlimited PDF Stamping templates.

-How to set up PDF Stamping
+How to add PDF Stamping to an individual PDF

-Make sure that you have the Downloadable Digital Assets app installed on your Shopify store.
+Ensure you have the Downloadable Digital Assets app installed on your Shopify store.

 It’s really easy to get set up with PDF stamping.
 All you need to do is:

 I am assuming that you have already uploaded your PDF.
 If you haven’t, you can do this by:

 - Click on the ‘Upload new asset‘ button